aloria/aloria.github.io/_posts/2020-12-04-pepparkakor.markdown

 ## Do this
-* Mix flour and baking soda in a bowl large enough for your purposes
+* Mix flour, baking soda, and flaxseed (if using) in a bowl large enough for your purposes
 * Put butter, sugar, molasses, ginger, cinnamon, orange extract, salt, cloves, and pepper in a saucepan over medium heat
 * Whisk until sugar dissolves and the mixture begins to simmer.
 Remove from heat and cool until it's not hot enough to melt your flesh off (~30 mins)
 * Whisk egg into the cooled mixture until smooth